INTERNATIONAL SHAW SOCIETY

 1.)
 Send a brief letter introducing yourself (if unknown to the committee),

-3.) your application form (see below) for a Bryden Scholarship and/or Travel Grant, and a C.V.
+3.)
+Send your application form (see below) for a Bryden Scholarship and/or Travel Grant, and a C.V.

-4.) all three in one file and in that order, addressed to email@example.com .
+4.)
+Send all three in one file and in that order, addressed to firstname.lastname@example.org .

 Your Last Name--Short Title of Proposed Presentation—Symposium 19.

-In the case of events in the U.S.A. or Canada, $500 is normally the maximum granted for Travel Grants for North Americans, but those coming from abroad may ask for more.
-In the case of a conference in Europe or anywhere outside North America, you can ask for more than $500 if you can make a case for that.
+When ISS events are scheduled in the U.S.A. or Canada, $500 is normally the maximum granted for Travel Grants for North Americans, but those coming from abroad may ask for more.
+In the case of a conference anywhere outside North America you can ask for more than $500 if you can make a case for that.

 3) Email Address (correspondence by email is required):